Matrix weighted Poincar\'e inequalities and applications to degenerate elliptic systems

 In the special case when $A_{ij}^{\alpha \beta} (x)= B_{ij} (x) \delta_{\alpha \beta} $ for some $\Mn$ valued function $B$, the system \eqref{linearsys} becomes Such systems were considered by Iwaniec/Martin \cite{IM}, Huang \cite{HU}, and Stroffolini \cite{S}.
-Of particular interest is when $B$ \textit{itself} is a matrix A${}_2$ weight, and Theorems \ref{revmeyer} and \ref{thm:locreg} are of independent interest themselves in this case.
+Of particular interest is when $B$ itself is a matrix A${}_2$ weight, and Theorems \ref{revmeyer} and \ref{thm:locreg} are of independent interest themselves in this case.

 The plan of the paper will be as follows.
 In Section \ref{Preliminaries} we will state some notation that will be used throughout the paper.
 In Section \ref{fractionalbds} we will prove Theorem \ref{thm:max} and Theorem \ref{thm:frac}.
 We will prove the Poincar\'e and Sobolev inequalities in Section \ref{Poincare} and prove the existence results in Section \ref{existsec}.
 Finally we finish the manuscript with the proof of the local regularity of weak solutions including the proofs of the Meyers reverse H\"older estimates (Theorem \ref{revmeyer}) and the local regularity in dimension two (Theorem \ref{thm:locreg}) in Section \ref{regularity}.
 Note that despite the length of this manuscript, we have tried to make it as self contained as possible.